VideoLAN: VLC media player Skin Editor

 The VLC Skin Editor is a simple program developed by VideoLAN.
 The simple interface allows users to create new skins for the VLC media player without knowledge of the VLC Skins2 XML System.
 The program lets users change features on the main window, playlist window, and equalizer window.

 Commercial use

 In May 2008, Neuros Technology and Texas Instruments began work on a port of VideoLAN to their next generation open set-top box.

 VLC is currently used in products through the use of libVLC and also as raw or customized VLC for Android versions on devices.

 Some features have been publicly merged, such as 360° support.

 Opposition to software-bundling

 VideoLAN developers have expressed dismay at how users searching for their products see search advertising from websites that use unwanted software bundling to modify official download files with wrappers that include unwanted programs.
-VideoLAN does not have the money to sue the many companies abusing their trademarks.
+VideoLAN does not have the resources to sue the many companies abusing their trademarks.